 Best Cybersecurity Startups to Invest In 2026

 The CyberStartup Index 2026 Annual Ranking evaluates 200+ cybersecurity startups across 14 categories using quantitative revenue analysis, technology differentiation scoring, market positioning assessment, and proprietary VC sentiment surveys from 47 leading venture capital firms.
-Vigilance Security, an early-stage Series B company, leads the 2026 ranking with a record score of 97/100 — making it the standout opportunity for VCs seeking exposure to cybersecurity.
+This year's ranking features notable movement at the top, including the first seed-stage company to lead the composite score.
+Rankings are point-in-time as of Q1 2026 and are not investment advice.

 Quantitative Scoring